Olympics-Scandal-hit Tokyo looks to final torchbearer to mend battered image | Sports-Games

 Battered by scandal on the eve of the opening ceremony, Tokyo 2020 organisers have the chance to patch up the Games' image when they reveal today who will carry the Olympic flame for the final few steps to light the stadium's cauldron.
 The identity of the final torchbearer is one of the Games' most closely held secrets yet speculation has swirled for months around well-known athletes including Naomi Osaka https://jp.reuters.com/article/uk-tennis-frenchopen-factbox/factbox-japans-naomi-osaka-who-withdrew-from-the-french-open-on-monday-idINKCN2DC1VR, the four time Grand Slam tennis champion, whose superstar status could also draw attention away from the string of gaffes https://www.reuters.com/lifestyle/sports/tokyo-2020-plagued-by-embarrassing-scandals-gaffes-2021-07-22 by organisers in the build-up to the Games.

-The world No.2's first Olympic match in Tokyo has been pushed back https://www.reuters.com/lifestyle/sports/tennis-osakas-opening-match-moved-sunday-organisers-request-itf-2021-07-23 a day to Sunday following a request from the Tokyo 2020 organisers, the International Tennis Federation told Reuters.
-Osaka, who is returning after two-month mental health break, was scheduled to kick off proceedings at the Ariake Tennis Park's main showcourt.
+The world number two's first Olympic match in Tokyo has been pushed back https://www.reuters.com/lifestyle/sports/tennis-osakas-opening-match-moved-sunday-organisers-request-itf-2021-07-23 a day to Sunday following a request from Tokyo 2020 organisers, the International Tennis Federation told Reuters.
+Osaka, who is returning after a two-month mental health break, was scheduled to kick off proceedings at the Ariake Tennis Park's main showcourt.

 Tokyo 2020 did not immediately respond to a request for comment.
 SHOW STOPPERS